BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

     \caption{The percentage of accelerators in use in the top 10 ranked of the Top500 supercomputers.}
     \label{fig:top10-percentage-of-supercomputers-using-accelerators}
 \end{figure*}

-Similarly, the results presented in Figure \ref{fig:top10-percentage-of-supercomputers-using-accelerators} examines the prevalence of accelerator usage in the TOP500 lists, but confined solely to the top 10 most powerful supercomputers of each year.
-The finer resolution presented in this figure shows that the most recently updated/installed systems have a much higher reliance on accelerators in order to place amongst these top supercomputers.
-By 2013 40\% of these systems used accelerators to secure a spot in the top 10 of the TOP500, this flat-lined till to 2015.
 -->

-A closer inspection of the top 10 of the TOP500 systems over the same time period shows a greater dependence on accelerators and a corresponding increase in heterogeneity.
+A closer inspection of the top 10 of the TOP500 systems over the same time period is presented as the yellow line in Figure\ \ref{fig:top500-percentage-of-supercomputers-using-accelerators} and shows a greater dependence on accelerators and a corresponding increase in heterogeneity.
+In 2012 3 out of the top 10 supercomputers used accelerators to secure a position.
 From 2013 to 2017 the use of accelerators in these systems was consistently at 40% however in 2018 it jumped to 70%.
-Since the percentages of the use of accelerators in the top 10 is much higher than general than in the rest of the TOP500, we can conclude that the use of accelerators gives an edge to the ranking of these systems.
+Since the use of accelerators in the top 10 is much higher than in the rest of the TOP500 (purple line), we can conclude that the use of accelerators gives an edge to the ranking of these systems.
 The general trend of increased use of accelerators throughout all of the TOP500 continues to increase and reinforces the importance of accelerators in this space.

 <!--